Home -> Filing Your Return -> Stocks, Bonds etc. -> Capital Gains and Losses -> Capital Losses

 Income Tax Act s.
 3(b), 111(1)(b), 111(2)

 A loss on shares or debt may be considered a business investment loss instead of a capital loss, in certain circumstances.
-See our link below to the article on business investment losses.
+See our article Business Investment Loss and allowable business investment loss (ABIL).

 Your capital gains and losses must be recorded on the tax return for the year in which the losses occurred.
 This applies even when the losses exceed the gains, and cannot be used in the current year.
 These losses will then be available to use in a future tax year.